 - Discussion: What are your favorite palettes?
 How can you make them more vivid?

-- Open discussion: After absorbing the material in this chapter, what thoughts are coming up for you about hue, value, and saturation?
+- Discussion: After absorbing the material in this chapter, what thoughts are coming up for you around hue, value, and saturation?

 - How colors interact in weaving FREE PREVIEW